 The issue of validity concerns the interpretations and uses of measurement scores.
 The interpretations and uses of one's assessment results are said to be valid only when the values implied by them are appropriate.
 Essentially, the interpretation and uses one make of one's assessment results are also valid when the consequences of these interpretations and uses are consistent with appropriate values.
-Here, when the values of the assessment then this principle is violated (Nitko, 2001).
+Here, when the values of the assessment are not in accordance with the consequence of the assessment then this principle is violated (Nitko, 2001).